Particular/docs.particular.net/transports/msmq/distributor/publish-subscribe.md

 Compared to regular [publish workflow](/nservicebus/messaging/publish-subscribe/#mechanics-persistence-based-message-driven-publish) the distributor variant contains an extra step -- forwarding the message from the distributor to the worker.

- 1. Some code (e.g. a saga or a handler) request that a message be published.
+ 1. Some code (e.g. a saga or a handler) request a message to be published.
  1. Publisher queries the storage for a list of subscribers.
  1. Publisher loops through the list and sends a copy of that message to each subscriber.
 In this case the only subscriber is `Subscriber@Distributor` which is the address of the distributor node for the `Subscriber` endpoint.
  1. Distributor takes the next worker from its ready queue and forwards the message to it.